• Skip to main content

 You can use an Assault Bike for a range of different workouts.

-Most machines have a programmable timer so that you can do various HIIT sessions (high intensity interval training), and some even have preloaded workouts to follow.
+Most machines have a programmable timer so you can do various HIIT (high-intensity interval training) sessions.

 Or, if you prefer, you can pedal at a moderate speed for an extended period to develop your aerobic fitness.